Treer/GDExtension_Delaunator/README.md

 prints("Delaunator triangles:", delaunator.triangles)
 prints("           half edges:", delaunator.halfedges) prints("           hull:", delaunator.hull)
-#prints("           hull area:", delaunator.hull_area) # commented out as this call seems to crash under Windows, and returns 0 under Linux, not sure if gdextension issue or my issue
+#prints("           hull area:", delaunator.hull_area) # commented out due to bug - I'd need to retain the double-precision coords array in memory to make this work, or pre-calculate it inside from(), neither of which are justified

 points = [Vector2(-1,1), Vector2(1, 1), Vector2(1, -1), Vector2(-1, -1)];
 delaunator.from(PackedVector2Array(points));